Nuclear Radiology Fellowship

-The Department of Radiology of Wake Forest Baptist Medical Center offers a 1-year and 2-year fellowship in nuclear medicine.
-The training program includes experience in all aspects of clinical nuclear medicine, including positron emission tomography (PET).
+The Department of Radiology of Wake Forest Baptist Medical Center offers a 1-year fellowship in nuclear radiology.
+The training program includes experience in all aspects of clinical nuclear medicine and PET, as well as a significant research component.

 Clinical Training Offered

 Diagnostic nuclear medicine including PET, both in vivo and in vitro procedures, and the use of radionuclides in therapy.

 The fellowship is designed to provide in-depth experience in all areas of clinical nuclear medicine, both diagnostic and therapeutic.
 The fellow is taught the basic principles upon which the field of nuclear medicine is founded, including radiation physics, radiobiology, health physics, instrumentation, radiopharmacy, radioimmunology and computer science.

 After the initial orientation, the fellow assumes increasing clinical responsibilities so that by the time of completion of the program, he or she will be able to function effectively as a nuclear medicine physician.

 Basic science and clinical research opportunities are a core component of the fellowship, with dedicated blocks of time for research as well as tailoring of duties to allow ongoing progress during the clinical blocks.
 Call responsibilities are largely taken by the faculty to further aid research endeavors.